CGNS/cgns.github.io/CGNS-ReST-site/source/standard/SIDS/particles.rst

 .. note::

-   1. Default names for the ":sidsref:`Descriptor_t` and :sidsref:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
+   1. Default names for the :sidsref:`Descriptor_t` and :sidsref:`UserDefinedData_t` lists are as shown; users may choose other legitimate names.
 Legitimate names must be unique within a given instance of :sidskey:`ParticleEquationSet_t` and shall not include the names :sidskey:`ParticleGoverningEquations`, :sidskey:`ParticleCollisionModel`, :sidskey:`ParticleBreakupModel`, :sidskey:`ParticleForceModel`, :sidskey:`ParticleWallInteractionModel_t`, :sidskey:`ParticlePhaseChangeModel`, :sidskey:`DataClass`, or :sidskey:`DimensionalUnits`.
    2. There are no required elements for :sidskey:`ParticleEquationSet_t`.

 :sidskey:`EquationDimension` is the dimensionality of the governing equations; it is the number of spatial variables describing the flow.